Create a Welcoming Retreat for Winter Guests

 Chic Guest Getaway

-Previously used as a catch-all space, this 16-by-14-foot second-story bedroom was reinvented as a cozy, wintry retreat for holiday guests.
+Previously used as a catch-all space, this second-story bedroom was reinvented as a cozy, wintry retreat for overnight guests.
 From the icy shade of blue used on the walls to the crisp, white and silver accents, the space is now sophisticated and soft.

 To keep the space feeling light and bright during the cold winter months, the vaulted ceiling is left white to help bounce light throughout the space, highlighting its soft hues and metallic touches.